ereedsanchez/LABS-ISOC-Designing-and-Deploying-Computer-Networks/README.md

    1. Connect your ethernet cable from your POE adapter (that was previoulsy connected to your computer) to your Mikrotik router port 1 WAN.
    2. you should now have internet avaliable on your mikrotik router, and the Mikrotik wifi

-The best way to think about this connection from your NanoStation is like an invisible cable connecting your Mikrotik router to the Nonobeam AP, which is connected to the internet.
-The NanoStation should be set to bridge, and will "bridge" you from your Mikrotik to the internet.
-Also not that you will receive a WAN IP address on the Mikrotik from the DHCP server on the "Main Mikrotik" which is connected to the NanoBeam AP.
-Also, your Nanostation will also have IP address assigned from the "Main Mikrotik".
+The best way to think about this connection from your Nanostation is like an invisible cable connecting your MikroTik router to the Nanobeam AP, which is connected to the internet.
+The Nanostation should be set to bridge mode, and it will "bridge" the connection from your MikroTik to the internet.
+Also note that you will receive a WAN IP address on the MikroTik from the DHCP server on the "Main MikroTik," which is connected to the Nanobeam AP.
+Additionally, your Nanostation will also have an IP address assigned from the "Main MikroTik."